SCHOOL OF ENGINEERING AND COMPUTER SCIENCE

 Quota Sizes

-The current default disk quotas on ECS systems are:
+The current (as of mid-September 2023) default disk quotas on ECS systems are:

-When you exceed your disk quota you will receive an email telling you how much over your quota you are.
-You should reduce your usage to below your quota within a few days otherwise administrative action, such as temporary suspension of your login account, make be taken.
+When you have exceeded your disk quota you will receive an email each night telling you how much over your quota you are.
+You should reduce your usage to below your quota within a few days otherwise administrative action, such as temporary suspension of your login account, may be taken.
 If that happens, to get it reactivated you will need to see one of the school's system administration team to explain your disk usage and why you didn't reduce it.

 Requesting a Larger Quota

-In general requests for larger disk quota from undergraduate students will not be granted.
-If we feel that the current quota limits are unreasonably impacting on undergraduate use of our systems we will increase the quota for all undergraduate students.
+In general requests for larger disk quota from students enrolled in courses at 300-level or below will not be granted.
+If we feel that the current quota limits are unreasonably impacting on those students' use of our systems we will increase the quota for all students.

-For graduate students, if your project or thesis work requires a larger disk usage, you can ask your supervisor to request this.
+For students doing 400-level projects or theses, if your work requires a larger disk quota you can ask your supervisor to request this.
 Similarly, guest users should ask the school staff member who arranged for them to have an ECS account.
 The request should be made by emailing jobs@ecs.vuw.ac.nz.
 The school system administrators may wish to talk to you before increasing your quota to ensure that you are using disk resources in a "sensible" way and also to make sure that there are not alternative options (ie: see the following section describing /local/scratch).
-But if there is a genuine need for a larger quota it should be no problem to grant it.
+But if there is a genuine need for a larger quota there should be no problem granting it.

 The main advantage is the large amount of free space that is typically available.
 Also the disk is local to the workstation so accessing it is much (probably several orders of magnitude) faster than a network volume such as the one your home file system is stored on.